We specialize in helping new rehabbers thrive in the real estate investing business.

 - Have money to invest.
 Becoming a first-time investor implies that you have money to invest.
 Not only that, private lenders like us expect you to have some skin in the game.
 Yes, we will provide you with the majority of funds you need to buy and rehab a property, but you need to share that risk by contributing your own funds.
 Recommended reading: No Money No credit.

 - Have reserves.
-Reserves are the funds that you have left after you’ve made your contribution towards the transaction.
-Having them is especially important for brand new investors and rehabbers.
+Reserves are the funds that you have left after you’ve made your contribution toward the transaction.
+Having them is especially important for brand-new investors and rehabbers.
 The more reserves you have the stronger your application looks to a hard money lender.
 Why?
 Because those reserves act as a safety net when the going gets tough.
 Imagine that your rehab costs are more than you’ve initially planned on.
 Who is paying the difference?
 Yes, those extra funds required are not your lender’s responsibility but yours.
 If you don’t have some extra savings, the project could be delayed or even default.
 This is not a good scenario for either you or your private lender.

 - Credit.
 At New Funding Resources, we are not credit-score-driven and lend to borrowers with all types of credit.
 However, if you are new to flipping homes, it is helpful if you have a strong credit profile to demonstrate financial stability and discipline.